This post was most recently updated on November 7th, 2020

 That’s why almost everyone in Cyprus would try to bring their friends and relatives to Cyprus so that they could get the commission money from the college.

 Read the following articles to know better about the Cyprus student visa.

-You can actually apply for Cyprus student visa on your own
+You can actually apply for a Cyprus student visa on your own

 You would be surprised to know that you don’t need to waste a lot of money for the Cyprus student visa processing.

 Even if you go to an agent; you can pay them less and still get a visa.